open-guides/og-aws/README.md

 -	EMR relies on many versions of Hadoop and other supporting software.
 Be sure to check [which versions are in use](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-release-components.html).
 -	⏱Off-the-shelf EMR and Hadoop can have significant overhead when compared with efficient processing on a single machine.
 If your data is small and performance matters, you may wish to consider alternatives, as [this post](http://aadrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html) illustrates.
 -	Python programmers may want to take a look at Yelp’s [mrjob](https://github.com/Yelp/mrjob).
+-	Larger instances don't neccessarily cost more in spot market.
+So you should look at different options and determine which instances you should bid for your jobs.
+-	Since you are billed at hour granularity, it is usually beneficial to increase the number of instances and/or the type of intances to keep the time of running your EMR jobs under one hour.
+-	Bootstrap Actions [doc](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-plan-bootstrap.html) are used to configure number of mappers/reducers/amount of memory of your EMR jobs.
+They are also used for installing extra softwares on for your cluster before your EMR jobs are running.
 -	It takes time to tune performance of EMR jobs, which is why third-party services such as [Qubole’s data service](https://www.qubole.com/mapreduce-as-a-service/) are gaining popularity as ways to improve performance or reduce costs.

 ### EMR Gotchas and Limitations